Financial-Times/dotcom-page-kit/architecture.md

 # Page Kit Architecture

+🏗 _Please note that this document is a WIP_ 🏗

 Before starting development on Page Kit we dissected the previous FT.com front-end platform to understand how its features and functions fitted together to power our websites.
 The list of items we needed to build was long and diverse and sprinkled with application specific logic.
 It was not obvious how it could or should all be assembled into a single piece of software.

 When we studied how our applications used (and didn't use) the old platform it became clear that we could not create a single prescriptive solution able to meet the needs of all of them.
 Instead, Page Kit has been designed as a collection of tools which allow application specific pieces to be placed in-between.